Bronya-Rand/PA-CEQ/README.md

 # PA-CEQ
 PA-CEQ or **P**ower**a**mp **C**ommunity **Eq**ualizer is a community driven equalizer for Poweramp, Poweramp Equalizer and other devices which that improves audio fidelity of songs.
+> PA-CEQ is not a app for Poweramp/Poweramp Equalizer.
+This is a equalizer value for the app.

 ## Why make PA-CEQ?
 You do know this was answered a long time ago on XDA.
 Yes.
 I actually used that preset before making PA-CEQ but something felt off about it.
 I prefered a non-bass and non-treble based preset and only a dB increase or decrease and that there wasn't a estimated dB range for that XDA post so it was up to a guess to determine the EQ numbers.
 PA-CEQ is based on the same preset with some major dB and bass/treble changes.